This

 #422 "The Oak Tree Polka" (B-side is "We Won't Go Home" by the Lausche

-Trio) What's funny is that "Oak Tree" is actually a re-issue of Frank's
+Trio) What's funny is that "Oak Tree" is actually a reissue of Frank's

 1939 Joliet recording "How Good For Me Polka".
 Which is very odd that